Our services and solutions

 Local authorities have increased legal powers to collect council tax if payments are missed.
 They have the power to collect the debt by:

 Clare Lindley and James O'Carroll of StepChange Voluntary Arrangements are licensed to act as insolvency practitioners in the UK by the Insolvency Practitioners Association.

 We're here to help.
 Free, online debt advice available now.

 Get debt help

 When proposing an IVA (and all other insolvency solutions) your current council tax bill is classed as a debt to include in your list of creditors, if:

 The council will normally submit their claim for the council tax bill within the first few months of your IVA.

 You should continue paying your council tax as normal until you receive written confirmation their claim has been agreed and that your IVA payments will be adjusted.
 Once this happens, future payments to the council will stop.

 This ruling only impacts you if you’re in the first year of your IVA.
 Council tax bills issued following the approval of your IVA will need to be paid directly as normal, and at that point it’ll be accounted for in your budget and treated as a priority.

-For free, confidential help with individual voluntary arrangements, you can speak to one of our expert debt advisors.
-If you already have an IVA, you should always discuss your situation with your insolvency practitioner first.
+f you already have an IVA, you should always discuss your situation with your insolvency practitioner first.